hapijs/hapi/API.md

     - `apply` - when the `type` is `'request'`, if `true`, the `method` function is invoked using the signature `function(request)` where `request` is the current request object and the returned value is assigned as the decoration.
+    - `extend` - if `true`, overrides an existing decoration.
+The `method` must be a function with the signature `function(existing)` where:
+        - `existing` - is the previously set decoration method value.
+        - must return the new decoration function or value.
+        - cannot be used to extend handler decorations.

 Return value: none.